Armenian liberation struggle (1722–1730)

-The Syunik rebellion of 1722–1730 (Սյունիքի ազատագրական պայքար) began as a rebellion of the Armenians of the region of Syunik (also known at the time as Ghapan) in Iranian Armenia against Safavid rule and local Muslim tribes and rulers.
-Under the leadership of Davit Bek, an Armenian soldier from Georgia, the Armenian lords (meliks) of Syunik were united and an independent Armenian principality was established.
-From 1725, the Armenian principality of Syunik resisted the Ottoman Empire's attempts to occupy the region.
-After making initial gains and occupying a significant part of the province, the Ottomans were defeated at the Battle of Halidzor on 26 February 1727.
-After this victory, Davit Bek's forces completely drove the Ottomans out of Syunik, and he was recognized by the Safavid shah Tahmasp II as ruler of Ghapan.
-After his death in mid-1728, Davit Bek was succeeded by one of his commanders, Mkhitar Sparapet.
-In a renewed assault, the Ottomans captured and destroyed Halidzor in early 1729, forcing Mkhitar to flee.
-Although Mkhitar continued to resist the Ottomans and won some victories, he was killed by a group of Armenian villagers in Khndzoresk.
-Left leaderless, the Armenian forces dispersed, and the Ottomans occupied Syunik, although some Armenians continued to resist from impregnable mountainous areas.
-The rebellion occurred at the same time as, and occasionally directly cooperated with, an Armenian rebellion in the neighboring region of Karabagh.
+The Armenian liberation struggle of 1722–1730 was a period of armed resistance by Armenians in the regions of Syunik and Artsakh (Mountainous Karabakh) in Iranian Armenia against Safavid rule and the Ottoman Empire.
+Beginning in 1722 in Syunik and 1724 in Artsakh, the movement sought to establish Armenian autonomy amid the collapse of the Safavid state and the threat of Ottoman occupation.

+Under the leadership of Davit Bek in Syunik and a group of military commanders called yuzbashis in Artsakh—most notably Avan Yuzbashi—the Armenian lords (meliks) were united into a semi-independent principality and fortified mountain camps known as sghnakhs.
+From 1725, these forces resisted the Ottoman Empire's attempts to occupy the South Caucasus.
+While the Armenians won significant victories, such as the Battle of Halidzor (1727) in Syunik and the surprise defeat of an Ottoman detachment in Varanda (1725), the rebellion ultimately lost momentum after the death of Davit Bek in 1728 and his successor Mkhitar Sparapet in 1730.
+By 1731, the organized resistance had largely dispersed, though it paved the way for the later recognition of the Melikdoms of Karabakh by Nader Shah.

 Background

 In the early eighteenth century, Armenia was divided between the Ottoman and Safavid empires.
-In the mountainous regions of Syunik (also known at the time as Ghapan) (Note: In the seventeenth and eighteenth centuries, the name Ghap’an (Ղափան, var. Խափան) was used to refer to two territories of different sizes: the smaller one was P’ok’r Ghap’an, and the larger one was Mets Ghap’an ('Great Ghapan'), which encompassed the majority of the districts of the historical province of Syunik.) and Karabagh (also known as Artsakh by Armenians), remnants of the old Armenian nobility called meliks continued to exist as autonomous rulers of small principalities under Iranian suzerainty.
-In the late seventeenth century, Russian southward expansion under Peter the Great had raised hopes among some Armenian leaders that an alliance could be made with Russia to free Armenia from the rule of the Muslim empires.
-Most notably, an Armenian noble from Syunik named Israel Ori went to Moscow in 1701 and drew up a plan for a rebellion in Iranian Armenia with Russian help.
+In the mountainous regions of Syunik (also known at the time as Ghapan) (Note: In the seventeenth and eighteenth centuries, the name Ghap’an (Ղափան, var. Խափան) was used to refer to two territories of different sizes: the smaller one was P’ok’r Ghap’an, and the larger one was Mets Ghap’an ('Great Ghapan'), which encompassed the majority of the districts of the historical province of Syunik.) and Mountainous Karabakh (also known as Artsakh by Armenians), remnants of the old Armenian nobility called meliks continued to exist as autonomous rulers of small principalities under Iranian suzerainty.
+In the late seventeenth century, Russian southward expansion under Peter the Great had raised hopes among these local Armenian leaders that an alliance could be made with Russia to free Armenia from Safavid and Ottoman rule.
+In 1701, Israel Ori, an Armenian noble from Syunik, went to Moscow and drew up a plan for a rebellion in Iranian Armenia with Russian help.
 Ori's plan was never realized, and he died in Astrakhan in 1711.
-However, Armenian secular and religious leaders continued to interact with the Russian state and began to see Russia as the natural ally of the Armenian people.
+However, Armenian secular and religious leaders continued to interact with the Russian state and began to see Russia as a natural ally for the Armenian people.